We Care About the Future of Education

 Mayra is a former educator and co-founder of a dual language immersion program at the San Juan Unified School District.
 She has extensive experience with curriculum development, edtech integration, and student success programming.
 Mayra serves as the internal leader of the foundation, managing all operations, coordinating annual strategic plans and budgets, and leading the performance management process to measure and evaluate progress for all initiatives, including Michelson Runway.
 As a Program Officer she also serves as the university/college liaison.
 Mayra is a first generation graduate from the University of California, Berkeley and California State University, Northridge.

 Jade works on investments and joins the Michelson team with an entrepreneurial background.
 She worked at early-stage education startups and has experience building out companies from the ground up and scaling their growth via business strategy, business operations, and/or business development roles.
 Before her work in startups Jade was an educator (teaching leadership to college students, serving as a founding writing teacher to grades 7-12, and teaching computer science to kids as young as 4) and a Financial & Management Consultant to NYC under the Bloomberg administration where she managed the allocation of $4.5B to over 50 city agencies for Hurricane Sandy recovery efforts.
-She is a Gates Millennium Scholar and earned her AB in Social & Cognitive Neuroscience from Harvard and her MA & EdM in Leadership, Policy and Politics from Columbia.
+She is a Bill & Melinda Gates Millennium Scholar and earned her AB in Social & Cognitive Neuroscience from Harvard and her MA & EdM in Leadership, Policy and Politics from Columbia.
 Jade values learning and leaving a positive social impact in all that she does.

 Joe is a Co-Director at Runway Incubator and a Global Shaper for the World Economic Forum.
 Before joining Runway, Joe led data strategy at Enuma (formerly LocoMotive Labs), an education technology company that builds mobile math games for students with special needs serving over three million worldwide.
 Before joining the Enuma team, Joe worked in investment banking for Goldman Sachs and spent two years teaching bilingual mathematics with Teach For America.
 Joe was also an early co-founder of StartX, a startup accelerator based out of Stanford University that has supported over 300 companies.
 He is currently on the Board of 826 Valencia, a nationally recognized nonprofit supporting under-resourced students with their creative and expository writing skills and was recently named to the Forbes 30 Under 30 list for his work in education.
 He was also named to the 40 Under 40: Tech Diversity – Silicon Valley list.